Gnocchi with Comté Cream and Fresh Burgundy Truffle | Refined Recipe by Plantin

 Shape the gnocchi

 Flour the work surface.
 Form logs about 2 cm in diameter, then cut them into small pieces about 1 cm long.
-Roll them lightly on a fork to create the characteristic ridges.
+Roll them slightly on a fork to create the characteristic ridges, perfect for holding the truffled Comté cream.

 Cook the gnocchi